glensc/nagios-plugin-check_raid/ISSUE_TEMPLATE.md

 <!--

-If you are reporting a new issue, make sure that there are not have any duplicates already open.
+If you are reporting a new issue, make sure that there are not any duplicates already open.
 You can ensure this by searching the issue list for this repository.
 If there is a duplicate, please close your issue and add a comment to the existing issue instead.